How many died in Operation Market Garden?

 Ground forces advanced 20 miles on the second day, and it seemed they were making steady progress towards a major victory.
 After all, Arnhem was the last of the three towns the Allied forces needed to secure to make Operation Market Garden a success.

-READ: What is the missing number in the box below?
+READ: What is the ultimate goal in life?

 Why did the Allies decide to attack Germany immediately after D Day?